BMUHAMMDI/nd00333-capstone/starter_file/README.md

 # Capstone Project - Azure Machine Learning Engineer
    ## Heart Failure Predection
 This project will focus on predicting heart disease using different tools available in AzureML framework.
-This is an opportunity to use the knowledge we have obtained from this Nanodegree to solve an interesting problem.
-In this project, you will create two models: one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.
+This is an opportunity to use the knowledge we have obtained from this Nanodegree to solve this problem.
+In this project, we will create two models: one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.
 We will then compare the performance of both the models and deploy the best performing model.

 ## Dataset